ShobaS/Daily-Log/log.md

 Day 42:
 Tried to understand a generator code in react. can Understand it somehow.
 Have to spend more time in understanding the code.
 Have to setup docker for Journal App.

+Day 43:
+Have a setup for React along with webpack and babel.
+Somehow managed to find a way to install docker in ubuntu.
+Have gone through a simple code along with Props in react.